dr34m-steppin/Team-6767---UCWS-Singapore-Hackathon----2026/README.md

 # Kosong Frauds

-Autonomous SEA e-commerce fraud detection and resolution agent for the Epic Connector hackathon.
+Autonomous SEA e-commerce fraud detection and resolution agent.

 Kosong Frauds investigates suspicious orders, gathers evidence across account, payment, device, logistics, and marketplace signals, then decides whether to approve, hold, cancel, refund, or escalate.
 The demo is dependency-free and runs with standard Python.